 As I grew older dopamine and serotonin replenishment was the task of girls, and not photography, until I started studying and the University of Stellenbosch.
-There I found my love again and often traveled with art students on their afternoon homework sessions (tuts) seeking inspiration and material to satisfy the lecturer’s or teacher’s lack of excitement in his work.
-Strangely enough instead of studying agriculture I found myself spread over the half exposed pseudo artwork at university.
-Wishing I was them and they me.
+There I found my love again and often travelled with art students on their afternoon homework sessions (tuts) seeking inspiration and material to satisfy the lecturer’s or teacher’s lack of excitement in his work.

 Even after I graduated I found myself again in the dark rooms with dinosaurs stretching to the ceiling and doing test strips of the most mundane images.
 The fact that I was doing it, just boosted my serotonin and if someone asked if I could stay there the night and ‘work’ it would have felt like a promotion.

 Anyway, I’m here now.
 Multiple decades have passed and I have the freedom and hopefully the insight to express what I love very deeply.

 Some social media links that I have

 I think that is enough… well a couple more, I’m not that selfish